 With a plan to mix new and old, retro and modern, work began in earnest.
 The only parts retained from the original donor bike were the frame, engine, and the original fuel tank which was cut, welded and shaped to create a monocoque rear end.
 Designs for the new bodywork were digitally modeled and 3D printed to provide 1/1 scale samples for the metalwork which made for a quick and easy process.
 The front fairing was modified from an existing item to be slimmer and ensure the top and bottom lines were parallel.

-Wheels are super moto 17” rims fitted to the original hub at the rear and a Super tenere hub at the front.
-This combination permits a fork swap from a Yamaha YZF-R1 with twin Brembo brake calipers.
-The beefy upside down forks have been rebuilt to work in perfect harmony with the Showa shocks at the rear.
+Wheels are supermoto 17” rims fitted to the original hub at the rear and a Super Tenere hub at the front.
+This combination permits a fork swap from a Yamaha YZF-R1 with twin Brembo brake callipers.
+The beefy upside-down forks has been rebuilt to work in perfect harmony with the Showa shocks at the rear.

 While this bike is technically a Cagiva, when it came to paintwork Nuno decided to highlight the Ducati heritage of that beautiful L-twin engine.
 Neutral colours in dark and light greys are complemented by red and white stripes with just a hint of a pearlescent pop in the sun – It’s a combination that is at once sleek, provocative and iconic and lets the quality of the build speak for itself.

 Nuno tells us the feedback on this bike has been overwhelmingly positive and a few punters have even picked up on the bike’s architectural pedigree.
 He reports that it’s a nippy and nimble ride that boils motorcycling down to its essence.
 Le Corbusier’s houses might’ve been a machine for living in, but this is a machine for living.